dunfermlinewest/dunfermlinewest.github.io/worship-services.md

 The church engages a diverse range of speakers.

-The minister Anthony Luxton is currently preaching on the theme mission and hospitality.
+The minister Anthony Luxton is currently preaching on the 1 & 2 Samuel: Choose your King.

 <p class="bg-info">
-	<strong>Acts 2 verses 44 to 47.</strong>
-All who believed were together and had all things in common; they would sell their possessions and goods and distribute the proceeds to all, as any had need.
-Day by day, as they spent much time together in the temple, they broke bread at home and ate their food with glad and generous[l] hearts, praising God and having the goodwill of all the people.
-And day by day the Lord added to their number those who were being saved.
+	<strong>Judges 8:22-23</strong>
+The Israelites said to Gideon, “Rule over us, you and your son and your grandson also; for you have delivered us out of the hand of Midian.”
+Gideon said to them, “I will not rule over you, and my son will not rule over you; the Lord will rule over you.”
 </p>

 The previous sermon series were on:
+- <a href='{{ site.url }}/mission-hospitality.md'>Mission and Hospitality</a>>
 - Sermon on the mount
 - <a href='{{ site.url }}/apest.md'>APEST (Ephesians 4:11)</a>>